nelsonjchen/villa-icrate-mount/README.md

 * ReoLink NVC-D12M, a Costco special.
 * Mount is 4 52mm in a square.
 * M4 screw size needed mounting.
+* The iCrate cage's wire diameter is 4mm
+* From edge of the wire to another wire vertically is 105mm